Topics » In The Kitchen » Cooking Power-Packed Whole Grains

 T. Colin Campbell Center for Nutrition Studies

-Whole grains are an important part of a healthy diet, providing the complex carbohydrates that our bodies prefer as their main source of energy, as well as fiber and an assortment of vitamins, minerals, and other micronutrients.
+Whole grains are an important part of a healthy diet, providing the complex carbohydrates that our bodies prefer as their main energy source, as well as fiber, vitamins, minerals, and other micronutrients.
 Unlike processed grain products like white rice and white bread, whole grains actually help to control our weight by making us feel full longer.
-Yet, many people don’t know how to cook whole grains and are intimidated by the process.

-Here’s the good news: There are some easy ways to add whole grains to your diet, and most are very simple to cook.
+If they’re so healthy, why don’t more people eat whole grains?
+One possible reason is that many people are unsure how to cook them and intimidated by the process.
+Here’s the good news: whole grains are easy to add to your diet, and most are very simple to cook.

-Whole Grain Cooking Chart
+Cooking Chart

 15–20 minutes